Tavis Smiley: TSU dispute

-In 2005, Tavis Smiley donated and raised thousands of dollars for Texas Southern University.
-The School of Communication was temporarily named after him, before they removed his name after controversy regarding Smiley's failure to fulfill the original financial commitment.
+In 2005, Smiley donated and raised thousands of dollars for Texas Southern University.
+The School of Communication was temporarily named after him, before TSU and Smiley mutually agreed to remove his name.

-Barack Obama comments
+Barack Obama commentary

-On April 11, 2008, Tavis Smiley announced that he would resign in June 2008 as a commentator on the Tom Joyner Morning Show.
+On April 11, 2008, Smiley announced that he would resign in June 2008 as a commentator on the Tom Joyner Morning Show.
 He cited fatigue and a busy schedule in a personal call to Joyner.
 However, Joyner, referring to several commentaries in which Smiley was critical of Democratic presidential candidate Barack Obama, indicated otherwise on his program, stating: "The real reason is that he can't take the hate he's been getting regarding the Barack issue—hate from the black people that he loves so much."
-Prior to the public controversy and being elected president, Obama had been on Smiley's PBS show six times.

 In 2012, Smiley participated in a "Poverty Tour" with Princeton University professor Cornel West to promote their book The Rich and the Rest of Us: A Poverty Manifesto.
 The stated aim of the tour was to highlight the plight of the impoverished population of the United States prior to the 2012 presidential election, whose candidates Smiley and West stated had ignored the plight of the poor.

 Sexual misconduct allegations

 On December 13, 2017, PBS indefinitely suspended Smiley.
 PBS issued a statement saying that it had hired a law firm to conduct an investigation "immediately after learning of troubling allegations regarding Mr. Smiley" and that this investigation "uncovered multiple, credible allegations of conduct that is inconsistent with the values and standards of PBS."
-It was reported by Variety that Smiley was let go due to multiple relationships with subordinates, some of whom felt the relationship was connected to their employment.
-It was also alleged that Smiley created an environment that was "verbally abusive and threatening."
-Smiley's suspension followed PBS' decision to part ways with Charlie Rose.